rick/CSA/README.md

 ### Notes

  - CSA presumes that the graph provided contains a perfect matching.
 If no such matching exists the solver will either not terminate, or can produce a non-optimal matching.
-Conjecture: It should suffice to augment graphs to complete bipartite graphs, with added edges having sufficiently large weights as to not be selected in a matching.
+The [CSA-tools](https://github.com/rick/CSA-tools) repo contains tooling to automate the process of converting arbitrary weighted bipartite graphs into augmented graphs which always have a perfect matching (as well as running the CSA solver, and reducing the resulting perfect matching to a matching on the original graph.)
  - There appears to have been a CSA-1.2.1 linked from the [network optimization library page](http://www.avglab.com/andrew/soft.html) but this code seems to have gone missing.
 Version 1.2 is mirrored here.
  - It appears that the CS2 software is [also mirrored by another individual on GitHub](https://github.com/iveney/cs2) (note this is not "version 2" of CSA, but a different tool).